bbdavidbb/warcfilter/README.md

 - src: {comma separated list path to files to read from}
 - dest: {path of file to write warc records to}
-- mode: {warc | cdx | createCDX}
+- mode: {warc | cdx | createCDX, genCCWebGraph}
 - type: {cdx | cdxj} (only used in createCDX mode)
 - url: {comma separated list of urls}
 - fileType: {comma separated list of file types}
 - date: {yyyymmddhhmmss | yyyymmddhhmmss - yyyymmddhhmmss} (ranged queries accepted inclusive - exclusive)
-- recordLimit: {int} // limit of number of records to write from filter
+- recordLimit: {int} (limit of number of records to write from filter)
+- watLimit: (int) (genCCWebgraph mode only limits the number of WAT files read)
+- pathOffset: (int) (genCCWebgraph mode only offset into a Common Crawl path file to read)

 ## Modes
 - warc